CIS2013/CIS2013_Week11_Quiz/README.md

 User types:

 	> Number or rows: 2
-	> Number of computers on row 1: 2
-	> Number of computers on row 2: 3
+	> Number of computers on row : 3

 Output would be:

-	> 1:  empty empty
+	> 1:  empty empty empty
 	> 2:  empty empty empty

 Then